CharlesHolbrow/pixelaether/README.md

 $ git clone git@github.com:CharlesHolbrow/PixelAetherGameServer.git
 $ cd PixelAetherGameServer
 $ meteor --settings pixel.json

-# Pixel.json will now be generated.
-You need to
+# pixel.json will be auto-generated.
+You will see an warning message

+# To proceed:
 # 1. Add your pixelaether.com login credentials to pixel.json
 # 2. Choose a name for your server, and add it to pixel.json
 ```